EXPLORE TAYLORS FALLS, MN & ST. CROIX FALLS, WI

 Calling all altitude adventurers!
 The St. Croix River Valley features two premiere ski and snowboard destinations, one on each side of the river.
 They combine to present almost 200 acres of mountainous territory with 50 runs and eight freestyle terrain parks, ranging in difficulty from beginner to advanced.

+Shred these sprawling slopes with your own equipment or rent all the gear you need on site.
+If your skills aren’t quite up to snuff, take advantage of the lessons offered to all ages and abilities, including competition level skiers.
+Both sites offer meals in the chalet.
+At Wild Mountain, you can partake in cafeteria style cuisine in the newly remodeled lower chalet area or bring your own food.
+Upstairs, the Eagle’s Nest Bar & Grill offers food, drink, and libations.
 Trollhaugen features two restaurants: Kaffe Stuga and Skolhaugen Lounge.
 Check out Live Music Friday at Skolhaugen where you can access the slopes and the tunes until 3 am.
 The Ski Shop at Trollhaugen includes a complete retail store and service department.

 Get the thrill of rushing down a snow-covered hill without the expense or skill of skiing.
 Snow tubing provides hassle-free fun for the whole family, no experience required.
 The St. Croix River Valley is a tubing hotbed with local hills designated solely for tubers.
 Test the manicured chute runs of Trollhaugen or Wild Chutes.

 Take a conveyer belt or tow rope to the top and enjoy the ride back up almost as much as the ride down.
 Each destination provides a warming chalet with refreshments, and tubes are included with admission.